 You need to:

-Statistics NZ’s Market Mapper (external link) tool can help you find your customers by:
+Stats NZ’s Market Mapper (external link) tool can help you find your customers by:

 How much market information is available can depend on the industry you’re in, eg trade associations often provide members with up-to-date data for their specific markets.